luoshuqing2001/luoshuqing2001.github.io/index.md

 <!-- **<font color='red'>[Highlight]</font> I am looking for PhD to start in 2025 Fall.
 Contact me if you have any leads!** -->

-- **Sep 2019 - June 2023:** School of Cyber Science and Engineering, Shanghai Jiao Tong University, BEng
+- **Sep 2019 - June 2023:** School of Cyber Science and Engineering, Shanghai Jiao Tong University, B.Eng
 - **Sep 2023 - today:** School of Electronic and Computer Engineering, Peking University, MPhil
 - **May 2023 - today:** MMLab, Chinese University of Hong Kong, Research Intern
 <!-- - Expect to apply for a one-year Mphil program and graduate in Sep 2025.
 Looking for PhD position after that. -->